- #STEAMSquad is starting in TARA!

 Some of our sessions may include: science experiments, art projects, engineering challenges, learning how to code, or using a robot.

 Our #STEAMSquad program is extremely popular in Dalby and Chinchilla, and we are really excited to offer it in Tara too.
 We’re sure you’re kids are going to love it.

 Registrations open on Monday 4 February at 9am.
 Spaces are limited and hotly contested, so get in quick!Continue reading →

 Tara Bookclub aspires to encourage reading and enlightenment, create discussion and provide an opportunity to meet new people in the community.
 We try to remind members that they may not like every book chosen for discussion, but on the other hand, might find a new author or genre to enjoy reading.

-If you would like to read more books in 2018, come and join Tara’s friendly Bookclub.
+If you would like to read more books in 2019, come and introduce yourself to Tara’s friendly Bookclub.
 New members are always welcome, so come along and share your love of reading, discuss your views and enjoy morning tea – all at the same time.
-Meetings are held on the second Thursday of every month at 10.30am, with our next meeting being Thursday 13 September.
+Meetings are held on the second Thursday of every month at 10.30am, with our next meeting being Thursday 14 February 2019.